tarantool/doc/doc/reference/reference_lua/compat/compat_tutorial.rst

 ---------------------

 You can do it directly, or by passing a table with option-value.
-Assignable values are 'new' , 'old', and 'default'.
+Possible values to assign are 'new' , 'old', and 'default'.

 ..  code-block:: lua